-Over the years, office design setups have developed and changed from cubicle style offices with static office desks that limited true workspace freedom and restricted team collaboration, to the introduction of modern open-plan workspaces that encourages ‘smart working’ where productivity and wellbeing go hand in hand.
+Over the years, office design setups have developed and changed from cubicle-style offices with static office desks that limited true workspace freedom and restricted team collaboration to the introduction of modern open-plan workspaces that encourage ‘smart working’ where productivity and wellbeing go hand in hand.

 Workplace wellbeing relates to every aspect of working life and includes the environment itself, the layout, and its furniture and equipment which are all things that can contribute to positive and negative effects on our physical and mental health.

 Although many workspaces have common features, every office is very much unique to the business and its requirements.
 A modern agile office will include a range of zones that allow for collaboration, socialising, meetings and focus areas.